tuwafula/alx-system_engineering-devops/0x02-shell_redirections/README.md

-14-findthatword display lines with pattern root 15-countthatword displays the number of lines that contain the pattern "bin" 16-whatsnext displays the pattern "root" and 3 lines after them in the file
+14-findthatword display lines with pattern root 15-countthatword displays the number of lines that contain the pattern "bin" 16-whatsnext displays the pattern "root" and 3 lines after them in the file 17-hidethisword displays all the lines in the file /etc/passwd that do not contain the pattern "bin"